bpallab/walsh-tourism/README.txt

     ```bash
     python src/data_preparation.py
     ```
-    *Note: The current `data_preparation.py` is configured for Google Colab with Google Drive mounting.
-You might need to modify the data loading line `df = pd.read_csv('/content/drive/My Drive/Walsh DBA/tourism.csv')` to a local path or a different data source if running outside Colab.* For initial setup, running it in the Colab notebook is recommended to push the datasets.

 5.  **Run Model Training (if model is not already on Hugging Face Hub):**
     ```bash
     python src/model_training.py